wschmelz/CoastResponse_Wave_WL/README.md

 Department of Earth and Planetary Sciences, Rutgers University, 610 Taylor Road, Piscataway, New Jersey 08854

 Holgate_WavesTides_SemiEmpirical_preprocess_20230913.py: Processes the wave and tide data for use in the semi-empirical model.
-Holgate_WavesTides_SemiEmpirical_20230913.py: Relates the volumetric change information through applicaiton of methods from Psuty et al., 2018, LBT_volumes.txt, to the wave and tide data.
+Holgate_WavesTides_SemiEmpirical_20230913.py: Relates the volumetric change information, LBT_volumes.txt, to the wave and tide data.